aagatpokhrel/Clustering/README.md

-# Compressor
+# Clustering
-Image compression using tweaked k-means clustering from scratch.
+Implementation of k-means clustering from scratch.